What are the new three-tier local Covid restrictions?

 He will later host a press conference at Downing Street where he will be joined by Chancellor Rishi Sunak and England’s chief medical officer Professor Chris Whitty.

-Downing Street said MPs will be asked to debate and vote on the three-tier measures next week.
+Downing Street said MPs would be asked to debate and vote on the three-tier measures next week.